Mohammad Mehdi Zahedi

-Mohammad Mehdi Zahedi (born 1953 in Kerman) is an Iranian politician and was the former minister of science and technology in Mahmoud Ahmadinejad.
+Mohammad Mehdi Zahedi (born 1953 in Kerman) is an Iranian politician and was the former minister of science and technology in Mahmoud Ahmadinejad's administration.

-Mr. Zahedi was approved by Iran's parliament with the fewest supporting votes possible (supporters had only one vote more than opponents).
+Zahedi was approved by Iran's parliament with the fewest supporting votes possible (supporters had only one vote more than opponents).
 He was elected as a Member of the Parliament in 2012 election.
 He was reelected in 2016.
 On 1 January 2017, he has announced that he would run for presidency in 2017 presidential election.
 His nomination was rejected by the Guardian Council.

 Academia

 Zahedi received his PhD in Mathematics from Kerman University where he is currently a "full professor".
 He is the first graduate of a PhD in mathematics in Iran.
 Zahedi has 15 scientific articles in ISI with very few citations (most of them self citations).
 He repeatedly called himself "one of the greatest mathematicians of the time".
 With such a minor scientific achievement he was promoted to full professorship in 1999 (when he had only published 11 articles).
 Zahedi's profile claims he is a member of New York Academy of Sciences.
 An investigation by BBC Persian in July 2009 debunked this claim.
 His profile also claims that he was named among the most prominent Mathematicians of the century by American Mathematical Society for which there is no evidence found on American Mathematical Society website.